The World of Poetry Publication

 Poetry publication isn’t merely a numbers game.
 Flooding magazines with a lot careless submission is not better than sending a few careful ones.
 Fish with all of the solo cups you want — you’ll never land a big catch.
 You’d be doing yourself a favor, instead, if you did your research, took your time, and equipped yourself for specific conditions of each spot.
 That way you’re going out to sea with everything that you need.

 So, follow the guidelines.
 Cut no corners.
 Keep it brief.
 And with complete clarity respond to every point that the editors ask of you.
 This approach isn’t too simple.
 It isn’t too boring.
 And it doesn’t rob your email of your personality.
 It’s perfect.
-And it speaks volumes about your character and judgment.
+And it speaks volumes about your character and judgment — letting your poetry speak for itself.

 Of course, sometimes people make honest mistakes — spelling errors or incorrect attachments to name the minors ones.
 And that’s ok.
 I’ve never held it against a poet for sending in an incomplete submission so long as they try again and fix it, and if the problem is obvious enough that I can figure out what they meant, I just keep it to myself.
 All of the editors I’ve spoken with have had a similar stance.